-Are e-Bikes treated the same as e-Scooters?
+Are e-Bikes PMDs?

-E-bikes are treated differently to e-scooters and eskateboards.
+E-bikes are treated differently to PMDs such as e-scooters and e-skateboards.
 They are covered by all of the standard rules that apply to bicycle riders.

 If a bicycle has an electric motor fitted to it the motor must have less than 200watts of power or it will be considered a "motor vehicle".
-If your e-bike is considered a motor vehicle you would need to have it registered and have the relevant licence to drive it.
+If your e-bike is considered a motor vehicle you need to have it registered and have the relevant licence to drive it.